Toroidal solutions in Horava Gravity

-1. In rotating solutions the Cotton tensor is not necessarily zero and this make the problem difficult to solve.
-To find the rotating solution, we consider slow rotation condition, i.e. $a\ll l$ as a parameter of perturbation and solve the equations of motion up to ${\mathcal{O}}(a)$.
+1. In the rotating solutions the Cotton tensor is not necessarily zero and this makes the problem difficult to solve.
+To find the rotating solution, we consider the slow rotation condition, i.e. $a\ll l$ as a parameter of perturbation and solve the equations of motion up to ${\mathcal{O}}(a)$.

 2. For finding the extremal rotating solution we use the tree-level solution (\ref{exrot}) as our guide.
 We start from the following ansatz \be ds^2=-\frac{A_1^2(\theta)}{y^2}d\tau^2+\frac{A_2(\theta)}{y^2} dy^2+A_3(\theta)d\theta^2+ A_4(\theta)(d\hat{\phi}+\frac{a}{l y}d\tau)^2\,, \ee where $y$ is the radial near horizon coordinates and the other functions in the metric are some general functions.
 This metric satisfies the equation of motion coming from variation of the Lagrangian with respect to $N$, the laps function.
 So we just need to insert this general ansatz into the other equations of motion coming from variation with respect to the shift functions $N^i$ and the metric $g^{ij}$.